abelardopardo/ontask_b/docs/Using/workflow_ops.rst

    :align: center
    :width: 100%

 The |fa-download| *CSV Download* button allows to download the logs in CSV format for further processing.
-Additionally, the content of the table is paginated and the links to access each page are shown at the botton.
+Additionally, the content of the table is paginated and the links to access each page are shown at the button.
 The records can be searched using the box at the top right corner of the table.